Sharmavarun04/Pizza-Sales/README.md

 Most sold and less sold pizza via category.
 Weekdays wise pizza sale

-If you like this project please do star rating
+If you like this project please do star rating.